yast/yast-yast2/library/general/doc/Hooks.md

 All important events are logged into the yast log located in `/var/log/YaST2/y2log`.
 The installation workflow displays a pop-up at its end if some of the hook files failed.
 Beside this no other information is stored for later inspection.

+## Checkpoints

+The hooks are created and triggered at some specific events - checkpoints - usually considered important for the workflow.
+If the hook finds no files in the search path, the worfkflow process continues its job until the next checkpoint has been reached.
+This will repeat for all checkpoints.

+### List of main installation checkpoints

+* *installation_start*
+  It is triggered at the very beginning of the installation.

+* *before_setup_dhcp*
+  Triggered before the network dhcp configuration

+* *after_setup_dhcp*
+  Triggered after the network dhcp configuration

+* *before_driver_update1*

+* ... many more to come or do we want to pick only some?